resumejob/blog/content/posts/Proportional Pricing Model.md

 The advantages of this scheme are as follows:

 #### Dynamic price
-Since customers are hard to predict whether they have to pay for this month.
+Since customers are hard to predict whether they have to pay for this month:
 1. Their watching time may unconsciously reach the level of charging.
 2. They are no longer need to decide whether to subscribe to the platform depend on a specific episode.